Let’s say it again: Operant conditioning...

 On the other hand, from the point of view of the owner he hated the constant barking but as soon as he gave the dog food, the barking stopped (negative), so it is likely that the owner will continue giving food to the dog at the table to keep him quiet (Reinforcement).
 You see? you have two events happening simultaneously but they are two different squares of the quadrant.

-Also, the way each possibility is defined depends on the timing at which the punishment or reward are given.
-If you give it late, you might be rewarding/punishing something completely different from what you thought you were.
+Timing in training is key.
+If you give a treat late, you might be rewarding something completely different from what you thought you were.
 In the example above, if the owner chooses to give food when the dog is quiet instead, then the quiet behavior will increase instead.

 You could use either of the 4 possibilities of Operant Conditioning.